Interface-specific review

 Related factory assets

-Use the AI page when the team is already evaluating monitoring around controlled-area oversight, access exceptions, and repeated supervision gaps.
+Check out the AI page if the team is already evaluating monitoring around controlled-area oversight, access exceptions, and repeated supervision gaps.

 Open restricted-interface AI pageUse the checklist when the restricted-interface issue is real but the team still needs cleaner access, oversight, and movement inputs before a live review.